ynvtlmr/dynamic-needs-analysis/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Develop in Docker

+Build `docker build --progress=plain -t dynamic-needs-analysis -f Dockerfile.dev .`
+Run `docker run -it --rm --name dynamic-needs-analysis-container -p 4200:4200 -v ${PWD}/src:/app/src dynamic-needs-analysis`

+Note: Changes to package.json or package-lock.json require a rebuild of the image.

+### Docker Compose - Development

+To get up an running faster, you can use docker-compose to build and run the container.

+Build and Run `docker-compose up --build`
+Run `docker-compose up`
+Stop and Remove container `docker-compose down`

+### Docker Compose - Production

+The production version cannot be live edited because it does not map to an external volume.
+The app is built wih `ng build` and Nginx is used to serve the app on port 80.

+Build and Run `docker-compose -f docker-compose.prod.yml up --build` Stop and Remove `docker-compose -f docker-compose.prod.yml down`